Danko-Lab/clipnet_ablation/subsample_model_training/README.md

 done
 ```

 This will run a for loop to train the models on each of the 9 folds for the n=5 subsample run 0.
 Please note that you will need to invoke `--gpu n` to specify which GPU to use.
 Needless to say, this will train extremely slowly on a CPU, so you should check which GPUs are available using `nvidia-smi`, then select the appropriate GPU to train on.
+Obviously, this will take longer for larger n values, so you might want to run this in a tmux session or screen session so that it doesn't fail when you DC.

+There are two GPUs available on our hosted GPU server (cbsugpu01.tc.cornell.edu), so you can run two of these training loops at once (assuming no one else is running stuff).
+There are two additional GPUs available on the GPU cluster, which can be requested through the SLURM scheduler (see documentation [here](https://biohpc.cornell.edu/lab/cbsubscb_SLURM.htm)).